 At Natural Bed Company, for our wooden beds, we only use timber from sustainable sources and never use endangered tropical hardwoods.
 All our timber is from a legally certified source and purchased under the EUTR (European Union Timber Regulation).
 Our pine is from Scandinavia and our hardwoods – ash, oak, maple, cherry, walnut and beech are from the USA or northern Europe.
+A natural substance means that there is variation in colour and grain and the images below can only be indicative.
+Furthermore your new bed may become a richer colour over time as the wood ages.

 Buying timber from managed forests ensures that new trees are planted and the cycle of planting, growth and harvest can continue.
 We think it is important that the amazing natural resource of timber should be used to make furniture that will last.
 Timber for the mass produced furniture from China and the Far East may be logged with no regard for the sustainability of the immediate environment or the future of the planet.